-The following explanations and examples are made for arduino Software 004 and 005.
-They will not work with other Versions, because of the change in the 'delayMicroseconds'.
+The following explanations and examples are made for Arduino IDE versions 004 and 005.
+They will not work with other versions, because of the change in the 'delayMicroseconds'.

--However in the code example section you will find a nice looking piece of code from two great Hungaryn guys (Peter Szakal and Gabor Papp ( http://nextlab.hu ) which works for arduino 008, at least.
+-However in the code example section you will find a nice looking piece of code from two great Hungarian guys (Peter Szakal and Gabor Papp ( http://nextlab.hu ) which works for Arduino 008, at least.

 -Since evolution keeps going on, here is a very nice code, working for a Duemilanove (tested on 013 and 017), thanks to Jason Ditmars